baggepinnen/ThreadTools.jl/README.md

 Executes Function `f` with a call to `lock` before and `unlock` after.
 The lock is unlocked even if `f` throws an exception.
 """
 function withlock(f, l::Base.AbstractLock)

+"""
+    @withlock(lock, ex)
+Places calss to `lock` and `unlock` around an expression.
+This macro does not unlock the lock if the expression throws and exception.
+See also Function `withlock`
+"""
+macro withlock(l, ex)
 ```

 # Examples